githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 If you have an existing repository that you’d like to track using Projects bulk adding issues and pull requests saves you time and allows you to start organizing your team faster.

-1. First in the bottom row of the project, click +.
+1. First in the bottom row of the project, click **+**.
-1. Next, click add item from repository.
+1. Next, click **Add item from repository**.
 1. To change the repository, click the dropdown and select a repository.
 The issues and pull requests will populate.
 1. You can either select all or select the ones you want to include.
-1. Once you are ready to add the issues and pull requests to your project, click on the “Add selected items” in the bottom right corner.
+1. Once you are ready to add the issues and pull requests to your project, click on green button titled **Add selected item** in the bottom right corner.

 In the next unit we will be going into how to organize and prioritize your project in order to keep your tasks on track.